What is SQL Server Management Studio (SSMS)?

 Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance Azure Synapse Analytics

 SQL Server Management Studio (SSMS) is an integrated environment for managing any SQL infrastructure.
-Use SSMS to access, configure, manage, administer, and develop all components of SQL Server, Azure SQL Database, and Azure Synapse Analytics.
-SSMS provides a single comprehensive utility that combines a broad group of graphical tools with a number of rich script editors to provide access to SQL Server for developers and database administrators of all skill levels.
+Use SSMS to access, configure, manage, administer, and develop all components of SQL Server, Azure SQL Database , Azure SQL Managed Instance, SQL Server on Azure VM, and Azure Synapse Analytics.
+SSMS provides a single comprehensive utility that combines a broad group of graphical tools with many rich script editors to provide access to SQL Server for developers and database administrators of all skill levels.

 SQL Server Management Studio components

 |Use Object Explorer to view and manage all of the objects in one or more instances of SQL Server.||Object Explorer|

 |Use Template Explorer to build and manage files of boilerplate text that you use to speed the development of queries and scripts.||Template Explorer|

 |Use the deprecated Solution Explorer to build projects used to manage administration items such as scripts and queries.||Solution Explorer|

 |Use the visual design tools included in Management Studio to build queries, tables, and diagram databases.||Visual Database Tools|